chrispyles/slow/README.md

 Slow supports indexing with square bracket syntax.
 All indexable types in Slow are zero-indexed.

+For all indexable types except `map`s, only a `bool`, `uint`, or `int` may be used as an index.
+These types also support negative indexing to retrieve elements beginning at the end of the sequence.
+The index of the last element is `-1`, the second to last is `-2`, etc. `map`s can be indexed with any hashable value.

-For all indexable types except `map`s, only a `bool`, `uint`, or `int` may be used, and under the hood indexes are coerced to Go's `int` type (not `int64`, which is how Slow `int`s are stored).
-This means it is possible to overflow the range of possible index values if you use a `uint` that's too large. `map`s can be indexed with any hashable value.
+Note that under the hood, numeric indexes (excluding `map`s) are coerced to Go's `int` type (not `int64`, which is how Slow `int`s are stored).
+This means it is possible to overflow the range of possible index values if you use a `uint` that's too large.

 Any time an indexable value is indexed with an out-of-bounds or nonexistent index, an `IndexError` is thrown.